Need more Leads?

 1:1 sales meetings are an ideal time to learn for sales reps and sales managers alike.
 Both parties should go into these meetings ready to listen and work together.

-“The sales manager’s job is to provide resources and guidance to each salesperson,” says Diane Helbig, Business and Leadership Development Advisor at Seize This Day.
+“The sales manager’s job is to provide resources and guidance to each salesperson,” says Diane Helbig, owner of Helbig Enterprises.
 “The only way to do this effectively is to first listen to what they are experiencing.
 This way, sales managers can address specific items with that salesperson.”

 Helbig stresses the importance of making these meetings unique to each of your sales reps.
 “It’s not a one-size-fits-all sort of thing,” she says.
 “People work in their own way and have their own unique needs.
 They require different levels of assistance and attention.
 Effective sales managers understand this and approach their 1:1 sales meetings with this in mind.”